skylantix/Website/skylantix_business_plan.md

 **The risk:** Minimal financial risk; primary risk is time investment, which yields valuable experience regardless of outcome.

-**The timeline:** 6 months to break-even, 2-3 years to viability, 5+ years to steady state.
+**The timeline:** 6 months to infrastructure sustainability, 2-3 years to viability (livable wages), 5+ years to steady state.

 **The mission:** Reclaim the decentralized, personal, curious internet that was meant to be.